ni/niveristand-instrument-addon-custom-device/Source/Examples/README.md

 `Using a previously exported configuration.vi` showcases how to create an Instrument Addon Custom Device from a previously exported configuration and how to add additional messages and channels.

 The VI executes the following steps:
-   1. Uses the exported `Basic Eample.vi` configuration file to create an Instrument Addon Custom Device with the same configuration.
+   1. Uses the exported `Basic Example.vi` configuration file to create an Instrument Addon Custom Device with the same configuration.
    1. Adds a Global MetaData Channel and another message.
    1. For the new message, adds a Command Section and a MetaData Channel.
    1. Creates two linked channels by assigning the MetaData Channel refnum and the Global MetaData Channel refnum to two variable names in the command.